MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/create-a-consolidation-object.md

 :::tip

-A changeset is required for creating, and/or updating objects such as filters, facts, attributes, and so on through the modeling APIs.
+A changeset is required for creating and updating objects (such as filters, facts, attributes, etc...) through the modeling APIs.
 A changeset maintains an indivisible group of creations or modifications on modeling objects.
 Eventually, the changes in the changeset should be either committed as one transaction or abandoned altogether.

 :::